 Expect to pay $15 USD at inland hostels and $20 or $25 on the islands.

 A good plate of food will cost you an average of $5 USD per meal if you avoid fancy restaurants.

 As for drinks, beers are $1.50 USD at the store and $2.50 at bars.
 Rum is the best way to go because it’s a lot cheaper.
 Happy hour is a good way to get cheap drinks and most bars do it from 3PM to 6PM.
 If you like beach bars, here are my top five in the country.

 Tours and park entrance fees are what usually eat up the most of your money.
 The positive aspect is that you’re supporting sustainable and responsible tourism.
 Save on tours by doing self-guided visits to Maya Ruins and there are always free things to do such as hiking, swimming in the sea or river and exploring local markets.
 A useful tip to get access to “cool stuff” is to befriend locals.

 Crime is not a major issue in tourist locales and small towns but I do suggest you be wary if you decide to walk around in some parts of Belize City.
 Belize City might be inevitable for many people therefore a good precaution would be to catch a taxi between destinations or hire a tour guide since they have their own vehicles.
 However, don’t worry about other places in Belize, you will have no problem feeling safe.

-If you’re strict about keeping a low budget, the most obvious way to travel around Belize is by public transit.
-Although I must warn, riding the bus is cheap but it isn’t for everyone since it’s similar to the chicken buses in Guatemala.
+If you’re strict about keeping a low budget, the most obvious way to travel around Belize is by public transit aka the chicken bus.
+Although I must warn, riding the bus is cheap but it isn’t for everyone since it’s similar to buses in Guatemala.
 The buses are old, loud music is playing, it’s usually crowded, there’s no air conditioning and it involves a lot of stops.